 LMI data powered by LMI for All

-Prospects for prosthetic/orthotic technicians is very good at the moment due to an ageing workforce.
+Prospects for prosthetic/orthotic support workers is very good at the moment due to an ageing workforce.
 You could work in the NHS or for a manufacturing company.

 You will find vacancies advertised on the NHS Scotland Recruitment, NHS Jobs, and British Association of Prosthetists and Orthotists (BAPO) websites.